Who are you?

 What is your code editor of choice?

 I use Atom, an open-source editor developed by GitHub.
-The editor itself is built with the latest web technologies (HTML/CSS/JS), which makes it impressively customizable while keeping it incredibly easy to use.
+The editor itself is built with the latest web technologies (HTML5/CSS/JS), which makes it impressively customizable yet incredibly easy to use.
 For those interested in giving it a try, you can view my complete Atom configuration (including the packages I use) on my dotfiles repository.

 Tabs or spaces?